mhfeizi/mhfeizi/README.md

-### In the Name of Allah, Most Gracious, Most Merciful
+### In the name of God, the most gracious, the most merciful

 My name is Mohammad Hosein Feizi.
 I am a web developer!